+The difference between commonwealth and state is only in the names with regard to the US states.
 Commonwealth is a term that is used to refer to countries that were once ruled by England and were a part of the British Empire.
 This is a loose grouping of more than 50 countries, many of which are republics in themselves owing no allegiance to the queen of Britain.
-But in this article, we shall focus upon states and commonwealths that confuse the people of US.
-There are 50 states in the country, and out of these, four, namely, Massachusetts, Virginia, Kentucky, and Pennsylvania choose to be labeled as commonwealths.
+But, in this article, we shall focus upon states and commonwealths that confuse the people of US.
+However, you must remember that the word commonwealth is used in the same sense for states as it is used for countries of the world.
+Commonwealth indicates that the states are independent.
+There are 50 states in the US, and out of these, only four, namely, Massachusetts, Virginia, Kentucky, and Pennsylvania choose to be labeled as commonwealths.
 Let us see if there is any difference between other common states and these commonwealths.

 For all intents and purposes (legal and constitutional), there is no difference between other states and commonwealths.
 There are no special statuses or provisions in the constitution for these commonwealths.
 What then is the reason for these four states to continue to a colonial nomenclature?
 The reason lies in their history and British roots that these states feel so proud of.
 The founding fathers of these states were deeply influenced by English philosophers like Locke and Hobbes.
 These philosophers used the word commonwealth to refer to an organized political community.
 This is reflected in the wording used in the constitution of these four states, where they use commonwealth to make it clear that the authority of the people was superior to that of the government and those governments were responsible to the people and not to the Crown.